What is Arthritis?

 Chiropractic Care: Depending on the joints affected, chiropractic care can be a very effective way of controlling pain and addressing the underlying problems, as well as dealing with issues from compensation.
 Back/disc problems are especially amenable to chiropractic adjustment.
 Generally we recommend three adjustments to see if chiropractic care will help your pet.

-Summary: Each dog with arthritis will need to have a management program specifically designed for his needs.
-What helps one dog with arthritis may not help another.
+Summary: Each pet with arthritis will need to have a management program specifically designed for his needs.
+What helps one pet with arthritis may not help another.